Rusty Van Sickle considers herself one of the lucky ones.

 Though stroke occurrence overall is on a slight upswing, there's reason to be hopeful.
 Medical professionals say it is unlikely that stroke will ever be eliminated completely.
 But medical weapons such as Activase and Coumadin hold promise to at least help curb the disorder's destructive path.

-American Heart Association Agency for Health Care Policy and Research National Institute of Neurological Disorders and Stroke National Rehabilitation Information Center National Stroke Association In addition, these Websites have information on how to start or join a stroke support group in your area: Stroke Support and Information Stroke Connection Support Group
+If you have any of the following warning signs, call, or have someone call, 911 immediately: American Heart Association Agency for Health Care Policy and Research National Institute of Neurological Disorders and Stroke National Rehabilitation Information Center National Stroke Association In addition, these Websites have information on how to start or join a stroke support group in your area: Stroke Support and Information Stroke Connection Support Group

 Heed Stroke's Warning Signs From the onset of stroke symptoms, time is precious.
 Getting emergency help within three hours can mean the difference between severe brain damage and full or partial recovery.